-In our Ask the Sommelier series, we’re asking the world’s top sommeliers to answer readers’ wine questions.
-In this instalment, head sommelier of New Forest hotel Lime Wood, Chris Parker, offers his advice to a reader keen to drink their red wine at a chilled temperature.
+We’re asking the world’s top sommeliers to answer your burning questions about wine in our Ask the Sommelier series.
+In this instalment, head sommelier of New Forest hotel Lime Wood, Chris Parker, shares his tips with a reader looking to drink red wine at a chilled temperature in the warmer weather.

 Gabriella from London

 Sommelier Chris Parker responds:

 ‘When the weather is warmer and you’re drinking those lighter-style wines where the acidity and the aromatics are the most important parts of the wine, chilling it can really help improve the flavour.
 As you chill a wine down it focuses the acidity more; your palate perceives it better while it’s cool – that’s what makes it feel more refreshing.
 It’s about learning how wines work: when they’re a bit cooler, it’s easier to see the more delicate, aromatic side of the wine.
 As red wine warms up, you get these slightly richer notes coming through, but when you chill wine you’re going to accentuate the bitter notes, which is why red wines generally do want to be warmer than whites.

 ‘Looking at when the weather is warmer in the summer, it’s going to be the lighter reds that benefit from chilling.
 Pinot Noir is a good place to start, but you want to look for those more floral and slightly sweeter styles, so try Pinot Noirs from California and South Australia, which have those prettier aromatics.